Chirag131/Harvestic/README.md

 # Harvestic
 A smart solution for a thriving agricultural ecosystem

-## Contribution
-I focused on the interface and frontend development of the Harvestic platform, ensuring a user-friendly experience tailored to the needs of diverse users in the agricultural sector.
-The backend was developed by another team member, allowing me to concentrate on creating an intuitive interface that integrates seamlessly with the backend functionalities.

 ## Listing All the Problems
 **Problem 1:** Inefficient labor and equipment management
 **Problem 2:** Limited access to affordable, high-quality resources